seton-hall-university/nj-makerDay-2016-docs/home-automation/circuitry-basics.md

 To get a better understanding of these different measurements, check out this video on Ohm's Law.
 It will show you what the measurements mean and how they relate to each other.

+## Circuits

+A circuit is a complete and closed path through which electric current can flow.
+In other words, a closed circuit would allow the flow of electricity between power and ground.
+An open circuit would break the flow of electricity between power and ground.

+Anything that is part of a closed system and allows electricity to flow between power and ground is considered to be part of the circuit.

+## Resistance

+The next very important consideration to keep in mind is that electricity in a circuit must be used.
+There should be something wired between the positive and ground that adds resistance to the flow of electricity.
+If positive voltage is connected directly to ground and does not first pass through something that adds resistance, like a motor, then a short circuit will result.
+This means that the positive voltage is connected directly to ground.

+Likewise, if electricity passes through a component (or group of components) that does not add enough resistance to the circuit, a short will likewise occur ([see Ohm's Law video](http://www.youtube.com/watch?v=_-jX3dezzMg)).

+Shorts are bad because they will result in your battery and/or circuit overheating, breaking, catching on fire, and/or exploding.

+**_It is very important to prevent short circuits by making sure that the positive voltage is never wired directly to ground._**

+Always keep in mind that electricity always follows the path of least resistance to ground.This means is that if you give positive voltage the choice to pass through a motor or follow a wire straight to ground, it will follow the wire because the wire provides the least resistance.
+This also means that by using the wire to bypass the source of resistance straight to ground, you have created a short circuit.
+Always make sure that you never accidentally connect positive voltage to ground while wiring things in parallel.

+Also note that a switch does not add any resistance to a circuit and simply adding a switch between power and ground will create a short circuit.

 ---

 #### References